 Jen-Chen Chao 趙振辰

 Hi!
 I am a PhD student in the Department of Sociology at Harvard University and a Doctoral Trainee at the Harvard Center for Population and Development Studies.
-I primarily use large-scale data and quantitative methods to study economic inequalities, with a focus on the roles of education, demographic changes, and the labor market.
-I also have a keen interest in understanding how social policies can mitigate inequalities.
-In my current project, I am studying how changes in the distributions and wage returns to different fields of study have shaped the gender wage gap among college-educated workers in the United States.
-My collaborative work examines the economic returns to “some college,” the mechanisms through which secondary schools contribute to socioeconomic achievement gaps, and the joint effects of educational attainment and family structure on trends in income inequality.
+I primarily use large-scale data and quantitative methods to study economic inequality, with a focus on the roles of education, the labor market, and demographic changes.
+I also have a keen interest in understanding how social policies can mitigate inequality.

 You can find my CV here.